PortableBalanceLab/PBL/X0_SoftwareSetup/README.md

 - `ID`: unique physical ID that was written on the Pi
 - `SSID`: WiFi SSID that the Pi will automatically join on power-on
-- `WiFi Password`: pssword for the WiFi network identified by `SSID`
+- `WiFi Password`: password for the WiFi network identified by `SSID`
 - `hostname`: unique virtual hostname for this Pi
 - `password`: password for the `pbl` account
 - `MAC`: physical MAC address of the Pi